Students resume protests in Indonesia streets over new law

 He faced down riots in May by supporters of the losing candidate, former Gen. Prabowo Subianto, but those events were seen as partisan politics with limited support.

-The new protests are not associated with any particular party or group, and instead are led by students, who historically have been a driving force of political change.
-Their demonstrations in 1998 triggered events that led the country’s longtime strongman leader, Suharto, to step down.
+The new protests are not associated with any particular political party or group, and instead are led by students, who historically have driven political change.
+Student demonstrations in 1998 triggered events that led the country’s longtime strongman leader, Suharto, to step down.

 Indonesia, Southeast Asia’s largest economy, ranked 89th out of 175 countries in the 2018 Corruption Perceptions Index compiled by Transparency International.